schmynth/hydotfiles/analysis.md

 # Questions

-where are zsh keybinds stored? where does oh-my-zsh come from? -> it is installed by Scripts/restore_shl.sh what is hyde-shell? $HOME/.local/bin/hyde-shell where do the themes, fonts and wallpapers come from? -> they come from HyDE/themes repo
+[X] where are preconfigured zsh keybinds stored? -> they are part of oh-my-zsh [X] where does oh-my-zsh come from? -> it is installed by Scripts/restore_shl.sh [X] what is hyde-shell? $HOME/.local/bin/hyde-shell
-    as in Scripts/themepatcher.lst
+[ ] where do the themes and wallpapers come from? -> they come from HyDE/themes repo as in Scripts/themepatcher.lst [ ] how is stuff from Source/arcs (.tar.gz) installed?

 Config files: